On tameness of zonoids: Preliminaries

-\begin{proof} Consider a tame function $F:S^n\times O(n)\to O(n+1)$ such that for almost all $e\in S^n$ the function $F(e,\cdot)$ is a tame isomorphism between $O(n)$ and $O(e)$.
-(Since we are only requiring that $F$ is tame, such function can also be defined piecewise.)
-Then we can write: \be S_eh_p(u)=\int_{O(n)} h_p\left(F(e,\tilde{g})(u)\right) |\det JF(e,\cdot)| d\tilde{g},\ee where $d\tilde{g}$ is the normalized Haar measure on $O(n)$.
-Since the integrand is tame, the result follows by applying Theorem \ref{thm:stabbyint} after noticing that there is a tame diffeomorphism between an open dense of subset of $O(n)$ and $\R^m$, $m=n(n-1)/2$ (for instance one can take the restriction of the Riemannian exponential map at the identity on an appropriate tame domain). \end{proof} \end{corollary}
+\begin{proof} Consider a subanalytic function $F:S^n\times O(n)\to O(n+1)$ such that for almost all $e\in S^n$ the function $F(e,\cdot)$ is a subanalytic isomorphism between $O(n)$ and $O(e)$.
+(Since we are only requiring that $F$ is definable, such function can also be defined piecewise.)
+Then we can write: \be S_eh(p,u)=\int_{O(n)} h(p,\left(F(e,\tilde{g})(u)\right) |\det JF(e,\cdot)| d\tilde{g},\ee where $d\tilde{g}$ is the normalized Haar measure on $O(n)$.
+Since the integrand is constructible, the result follows by applying Theorem \ref{thm:stabbyint} after noticing that there is a diffeomorphism, definable in $\Ra$, between an open dense of subset of $O(n)$ and $\R^m$, $m=n(n-1)/2$ (for instance one can take the restriction of the Riemannian exponential map at the identity on an appropriate subanalytic domain). \end{proof} \end{corollary}